atsaloli/cicd/gitlab-ci/01-setting-up-ci/15-installing-docker.md

 ## Install Docker

-Let's install Docker, so our Runners can run repeatable tests in reproducible environments.
+Let's install Docker, so our runners can run repeatable tests in reproducible environments.

 Do this on the Runner Server, which, in our case, is the same as the GitLab Server.